11 More Machine Learning

 There are several techniques that are used to visualize high-dimensional data in simpler ways, such as multidimensional scaling, t-SNE, and (H)DBSCAN.
 These are often used as a part of exploratory data analysis to identify groups.

 Cluster analysis is a method with a long history and many different approaches, including hierarchical clustering algorithms (agglomerative, divisive), k-means, and more.
 Distance matrices are often the first step for these clustering approaches, and there are many ways to calculate distances between observations.
-Conversely, some methods use adjacency matrices, which focus on similarity of observations rather than differences (like correlations), are often used for graph-based approaches to find hidden clusters.
+With the distances we can group observations with small distances and separate those with large distances.
+Conversely, some methods use adjacency matrices, which focus on similarity of observations rather than differences (like correlations), and can be used for graph-based approaches to find hidden clusters (see network analysis).

 Anomaly/outlier detection is an approach for finding ‘unusual’ data points, or otherwise small, atypical clusters.
 This is often done by looking for data points that are far from the rest of the data, or that are not well explained by the model.
 This approach is often used for situations like fraud detection or network intrusion detection.
-Standard clustering or modeling techniques might be used to identify outliers, or specialized techniques might be used.
+For example, standard clustering (small anomalous groups) or modeling techniques (observations with high residuals) might be used to identify outliers.

 Network analysis is a type of unsupervised learning that involves analyzing the relationships between entities.
 It is a graph-based approach that involves identifying nodes (e.g., people) and edges (e.g., do they know each other?) in a network.
 It is used in a wide range of applications, like identifying communities within a network, or to see how they evolve over time.
 It is also used to identify relationships between entities, such as people, products, or documents.
 One might be interested in such things as which nodes that have the most connections, or the general ‘connectedness’ of a network.
 Network analysis or similar graphical models typically have their own clustering techniques that are based on the edge (connection) weights between individuals, such as modularity, or the number of edges between individuals, such as k-clique.

-In summary, there are many methods that fall under the umbrella of unsupervised learning, but even when you don’t think you have an explicit target variable, you can still understand or frame these as models in a similar way to help you understand the data.
+In summary, there are many methods that fall under the umbrella of unsupervised learning, but even when you don’t think you have an explicit target variable, you can still understand or frame these as models in familiar ways.
 It’s important to not get hung up on trying to distinguish modeling approaches with somewhat arbitrary labels, and focus more on what their modeling goal is and how best to achieve it!

 Reinforcement Learning